Tax Consequences of a High-Asset Divorce

 If you think that’s confusing, imagine how this same process would work when appraising a business.
 Value and growth that accrued during the marriage are considered property of the marriage.
 It can get confusing.

 High-asset couples end up having to hire independent third parties who are willing to appraise the business or a piece of real estate.
-There are a number of ways to go about this process.
+There are a number of ways to go about this process, and you need an attorney who can make valuation work to your advantage.
+Sometimes, each spouse hires their own expert, which can lead to dueling valuations of the same asset.

 Offshore Accounts and Out-of-State Trusts